Qing reconquest of Xinjiang: Xinjiang incorporated as a province

 Qing forces captured the grandchildren and sons of Yaqub Beg after his death.
 Aisan Ahung was among his grandson, while the sons who were captured were K'ati Kuli, Yima Kuli, and Maiti Kuli.
 Yakuub Beg's 4 wives, 2 granddaughters, 2 grandsons and 4 sons fell into Qing hands.
 5 year old Aisan Ahung, six year old K'ati Kuli, 10 year old Yima Kuli, and 14 year old Maiti Kuli were sent to Lanzhou jail.
 A disinterment of the graves and incineration of Ishana Beg's and his father Yaqub's Beg's corpses took place at the orders of the Qing.
 The Qing crushed an attempted revolt by Hakim Khan Tufl.
 Beijing received Yaqub Beg's cremated remains.

+Zuo Zongtang proposed establishing Xinjiang as a formal province, and this recommendation led to the creation of the Xinjiang Province in November 1884.

+Management of local Muslim affairs

 The use of Muslims in the Qing armies against the revolt was noted by Yang Zengxin.